Here's an overview of the beehives at RIT and the various sensors that have been installed in them.

-Each hive as a BroodMinder temperature and humidity sensor as well as a "DIY monitor", developed at RIT.
-Each DIY monitor has several sensors.
-Additionally, hives B and E have BroodMinder "BeeDar" sensors, which track bees as they're flying into and out of the hive.
+Each hive has a BroodMinder temperature and humidity sensor.
+Additionally, BroodMinder "BeeDar" sensors, which track bees as they're flying into and out of the hive, have periodically been installed on some of the RIT hives.

 For more information about the RIT hives or about beekeeping in general, check out the RIT Beekeeping Club.
 They typically meet a couple times each month during the school year.